 Further detailed information is available in the Cancer section of the Coffee and Health website here.

 Other intestinal disorders

-There are many other disorders of the intestine that have a variety of causes, including diverticulitis and Inflammatory Bowel Disease, of which the two main conditions are Crohn’s Disease and ulcerative colitis.
+There are many other disorders of the intestine that have a variety of causes, including diverticulitis, inflammatory bowel disease, Crohn’s Disease and ulcerative colitis.
 There is no indication that coffee influences the course of these disorders.
 A 2017 systematic review concluded that coffee consumption tends to result in reduced risk of ulcerative colitis, but this finding is not significant and is confounded by smoking40.

 This information is intended for Healthcare professional audiences.